stevenjohnstone/stevenjohnstone.github.io/content/posts/apparmor-bypass.md

 if docker (or anything which can run docker) is compromised, then the AppArmor profile isn't enough to protect files in ~/.aws.

-## Rootless Docker Impacts AppArmor Rules
+## Docker Impacts AppArmor Rules

-If you have non-rootless docker installed and the your user has access to the docker socket, the user has root access.
+If you have non-rootless docker installed and your user has access to the docker socket, the user has root access.
 For example, by running

 ```shell
 docker run -it -v /:/root alpine /bin/sh
 ```

+you drop into a shell as root with the host computer's root-filesystem available at /root.
-allows access to all the root-filesystem at /root in the container.
-As the container is running as root, you can do whatever you like to the system: steal files, reset passwords, create backdoor accounts etc.
+You can no do whatever you like to the system: steal files, reset passwords, create backdoor accounts, modify local logs to hide the intrusion etc.

-With rootless-docker, access will be limited as the user inside the container (running /bin/sh) is an unpriviliged user e.g.
+With rootless-docker, the user in the container shell isn't root but the normal user account, even if "whoami" claims otherwise:
 ```shell
 / # whoami
 root